Multifamily Analysis: Checklist of Items You Need From the Seller

 There are several things you need to consider when approaching a multifamily deal, but before you begin you need to do your research on the local market.
 This means that you should know:

 – Average rental prices,

-- Price per door of the comps in the area of other multi family deals (size, age, neighbourhood, class of asset)
+– Price per door of the comps in the area of other multi family deals (size, age, neighborhood, class of asset)

 – Size of the job market,